-The Group obtained a non-revolving tawarruq facility of KD 43.5 million from a local financial institution.
-The facility is denominated in Kuwaiti Dinar and has been rescheduled in the previous year, with principal repayments being partially rescheduled and resulting in a reduction in current liabilities.
+\ The Group obtained a non-revolving tawarruq facility of KD 43.5 million from a local financial institution.
+The facility is denominated in Kuwaiti Dinar and has been rescheduled in the prior year, with principal repayments being partially rescheduled and resulting in a reduction in current liabilities.
 The facility is repayable over a period of 10 years in annual instalments starting from 1 December 2022 and maturing on 1 December 2031.
-Islamic finance payables bear a profit rate of 1.5% above the annual discount rate announced by the Central Bank of Kuwait (CBDR) (2021: 1.5% over the CBDR).
+Islamic finance payables bear a profit rate of 1.5% above the annual discount rate announced by the Central Bank of Kuwait (CBDR) (2022: 1.5% over the CBDR).

-Islamic finance payables bear an average finance cost of 4.13% (2021: 3.25%) per annum and are denominated in Kuwaiti Dinar.
+Islamic finance payables bear an average finance cost of 4.67% (2022: 4.13%) per annum and are denominated in Kuwaiti Dinar.

-Murabaha payables are secured over certain of the Group's investment properties (Note 10).
-The tawarruq facility is secured over certain of the Group's investment properties, investment in associate and subsidiaries.
+Murabaha payables have been settled during the year and pledged over investment property previously collaterised have been released.
+The tawarruq facility is secured over certain of the Group's investment in subsidiaries.